Exposure Control Plan

 Preparing an ECP is not only a best practice for helping to protect employee well-being, but the BBP Standard also requires it.
 OSHA inspectors often evaluate ECPs during on-site visits, so organizations should be sure that their plans are accessible and current.
 When leaders construct an ECP, they can refer to the OSHA model template for guidance.
 Stericycle also has an ECP template available to customers as part of its Steri-Safe offering.
 It includes a safety plan builder that guides you through a step-by-step set up process.

-What Organizations are Required To Prepare an Exposure Control Plan?
+What Organizations Are Required To Prepare an Exposure Control Plan?

 The OSHA Bloodborne Pathogens Standard requires any organization where employees have occupational exposure to BBPs to have a written plan and provide training to those employees.
 In addition to healthcare organizations, there are other types of industries with occupational exposure, including companies in hospitality, healthcare-related research, and emergency public services/first responders.